gligneul/LuaWorkshop2018/slides.md

 ### Not Yet Implemented

-LuaJIT is not able to compile some of Lua features, hence the performance improvement might not be that good.
+LuaJIT is not able to compile some Lua features, hence the performance improvement might not be that good.

 - pairs